pdohara/gitinit/contents/pages/branching.md

     10a326c --- 68ca42e --- d17089 --- 32860a (master)
                  \                          \
-                  \ --- 3c07fd --- 4f7d6a --- 375a4d (refactor)
+                  \ --- 3c07fd --- 4f7d6a --- 375a4d (refactoring)

 You can (and probably should) push these changes to the remote.
-You already know the command to push changes is `git push`, but in this case we also want Git to remember that our local refactor branch should push to the new refactor branch on origin.
+You already know the command to push changes is `git push`, but in this case we also want Git to remember that our local refactoring branch should push to the new refactoring branch on origin.
 So the command will look like this:

-    git push -u origin refactor
+    git push -u origin refactoring

-This will push the new refactor branch to origin and setup the local refactor branch to track it.
-This makes the local refactor branch a tracking branch of the origin refactor branch:
+This will push the new refactoring branch to origin and setup the local refactoring branch to track it.
+This makes the local refactoring branch a tracking branch of the origin refactoring branch:

     10a326c --- 68ca42e --- d17089 --- 32860a (master)(origin/master)
                  \                          \
-                  \ --- 3c07fd --- 4f7d6a --- 375a4d (refactor)(origin/refactor)
+                  \ --- 3c07fd --- 4f7d6a --- 375a4d (refactoring)(origin/refactoring)

-Now as you continue to work on the refactor branch you can use fetch and push without having to specify the remote branch you wish to fetch from or push to.
-At some point you will be done with the work on the refactor branch.
+Now as you continue to work on the refactoring branch you can use fetch and push without having to specify the remote branch you wish to fetch from or push to.
+At some point you will be done with the work on the refactoring branch.
 Then you will want to merge the changes back to master.
 Let's say that your repository looks like this:

     10a326c --- 68ca42e --- d17089 --- 32860a -- 3f450a (master)(origin/master)
                  \                          \
-                  \ --- 3c07fd --- 4f7d6a --- 375a4d --- 3f670a --- 4d2a3c (refactor)(origin/refactor)
+                  \ --- 3c07fd --- 4f7d6a --- 375a4d --- 3f670a --- 4d2a3c (refactoring)(origin/refactoring)

 To merge the changes to the master branch you will checkout the master branch and then merge:

     git checkout master
-    git merge refactor
+    git merge refactoring

 After resolving and conflicts your repository will look like this:

                                                    /(origin/master)
     10a326c --- 68ca42e --- d17089 --- 32860a -- 3f450a ----------------- 276a54 (master)
                  \                          \                           /
-                  \ --- 3c07fd --- 4f7d6a --- 375a4d --- 3f670a --- 4d2a3c (refactor)(origin/refactor)
+                  \ --- 3c07fd --- 4f7d6a --- 375a4d --- 3f670a --- 4d2a3c (refactoring)(origin/refactoring)

-  Now you are ready to puch the changes to share with the rest of your team.
+  Now you are ready to push the changes to share with the rest of your team.

 ### Merging vs. Rebasing